OpenRiskNet/home/openshift/recipes/renew-certificates/README.md

 An execution example follows.

 ### Running the playbook (production system)
+You need to make sure that you have ssh access to the master node form the bastion, an expectation of the renewal Ansible playbook.

 With this repository checked out on the bastion to `~/github/openrisknet/home` (which would be normal if you've installed an OpenShift system using accompanying recipes)...